Volunteers are Needed to Help With June Commencement Ceremonies!

-Help Eastern Washington University ensure the 2026 Commencement is extra memorable for our graduates and their loved ones by assisting with the ceremonies.
+Eastern Washington University is looking for employee volunteers who can help make the 2026 Commencement, June 12-13, extra memorable for our graduates and their loved ones.

 Whether you give one shift, multiple shifts, or a full day, your help will make a difference!